momoyi/jos_chillin/README.md

 ## Installing

-Clone the repository using `git clone` then open it in the browser using Live Server or by double clicking the html files
+Clone the repository and open the folder using a text editor like Visual Studio Code.

+Install the plugin/extension Live Server and then reload the text Editor

+Look for Go Live at the bottom right toolbar of the text editor to launch the live server.